Licata: Ancient

 The settlement was frequented by the Phoenicians who traded there between the 12th and 8th centuries BC.
-At the end of the 7th century BC the Geloi (inhabitants of ancient Gela) built a fortified station to guard the mouth of the Salso (Himera) river.
+At the end of the 7th century BC the Geloi (inhabitants of ancient Gela, in Magna Graecia) built a fortified station to guard the mouth of the Salso (Himera) river.
 In the first half of 6th century BC Phalaris, tyrant of Agrigento, built a fortified outpost.

 The first settlement was probably founded by colonists from Gela.

 At the Battle of the Himera River (311 BC) near the town, Agothocles was beaten by the Carthaginians and the town fell into their hands.

 The city itself was re-founded on the right bank of the Salso in 282 BC, by Phintias, tyrant of Agrigentum, who named it for himself (Phintias), after razing the city of Gela and resettling its population here.
 As late as the 1st century BC, inscriptions and coins show that the inhabitants retained the name Geloi.

 Phintias was laid out on a great scale, with walls, temples and an agora.
 The setting took advantage of a small natural harbour, about 80 m across, in a bay on the coast that is now infilled.
 The site was protected by the headland now named Monte San Michele.
 Phintias, however, never rose to the importance of Gela.

 At nearby Cape Ecnomus, in 256 BC the Romans won the Battle of Cape Ecnomus in the First Punic War and freed the city from the Carthaginians.
 In 249 BC it afforded shelter to a Roman fleet which was, however, attacked by the Carthaginians and many of the ships sunk.
 Cicero also alludes to it as a seaport, carrying on a considerable export trade in corn.

 Under the Romans Phintias became a large commercial emporium.
 But in Strabo's time it seems to have fallen into the same state of decay with the other cities on the south coast of Sicily, as he does not mention it among the few exceptions.
 Pliny, notices the Phintienses (or Phthinthienses as the name is written in some manuscripts) among the stipendiary towns of Sicily; and its name is found also in Ptolemy; but it is strange that both these writers reckon it among the inland towns of Sicily, though its maritime position is clearly attested both by Diodorus and Cicero.
 The Antonine Itinerary also gives a place called Plintis, doubtless a corruption of Phintias, which it places on the road from Agrigentum along the coast towards Syracuse, at the distance of 23 mi from the former city.
 This distance agrees tolerably well with that from Agrigento to Licata, though somewhat less.